Arthurr-Victor/Arthurr-Victor.github.io/index.md

    - Customers with annual or biennial contracts tend to exhibit higher loyalty.
    - Monthly payment and manual payment methods are associated with increased churn.

-- Implemented a logistic regression algorithm after data preprocessing.
+- Implemented a logistic regression algorithm after comprehensive data preprocessing and feature engineering to enhance model performance.
    - Achieved a validation accuracy of 72% in identifying potential churn cases.
-   -

 - Calculated the expected value of $95 per customer by applying the model in real-world scenarios.
-   - Empowers businesses to make informed decisions regarding customer retention strategies.

 [View more details](https://github.com/Arthurr-Victor/A-Complete-Churn-Analysis)